Write a whole book, start to shelf.

 Your next book starts with a sentence.

-Lay the foundations, plan the beats, draft the prose — with an AI editor in the rail the whole way.
+Lay the foundations, plan the beats, draft the prose — with an AI agent in the rail the whole way.
 Then publish when you're ready.
 No setup, no gatekeepers.